 When it comes to most aspects of a family reunion, you have the option to go the inexpensive route, but there are a few places where it pays to spend some money.

-“If there’s one thing worth splurging on, it’s the services of a good photographer or videographer to preserve the memories for years to come,” Marie says.
+“If there’s one thing worth splurging on, it’s the services of a good photographer and/or videographer to preserve the memories for years to come,” Bostwick says.

-If you’ll have a lot of little ones at your event, renting a bounce house is totally worth it, Marilynn believes.
+If you’ll have a lot of children at your event, renting a bounce house is totally worth it, Stewart believes.
 “This may seem like a big expense, but for less than $200, you have an activity that will keep kids busy for six hours or so,” she says.